ersinbyrktr/Data-Anonymization/README.md

 For Eclipse:
 Go to Properties (for the Project) -> Java Build Path -> Libraries , select lib/libarx-3.7.0.jar  and click on the source , there will be option to attach the source and Javadocs.
-## Database Setup
-### a) Local Database Setup
-To install the databases locally we provide a docker-compose file, which can be used to spawn all three required databases (mongodb, mysql and postgresql).
-For an alternative without docker see b).
-To start the docker containers execute “docker-compose run” in the console from the folder containing the “docker-compose.yml” file.
-This will start the containers locally and expose the needed ports.
-Please use for the connection address “localhost” or if docker runs on a VM, the IP of the VM.
-The full connection setting are as follows.

-- MongoDB

-    ConnectStr = mongodb://localhost:27017/test

-    Collection Name = privacy

-- MySql

-    ConnectStr  = jdbc:mysql://localhost:3306

-    Db = peng

-    User = peng

-    Password = admin
-- Postgres

-    ConnectStr = jdbc:postgresql://localhost:5432

-    Db = peng

-    User = peng

-    Password = admin

-### b) Remote Database Setup
-For easier testing and in case docker is not available on the local machine we provide a hosted solution with all three databases deployed in the cloud (AWS ECS), which will be accessible until the end of the project.
-For that the connection settings are as followed.

-- MongoDB

-    ConnectStr = mongodb://18.185.114.122:27017/test

-    Collection Name = privacy

-- MySql

-    ConnectStr  = jdbc:mysql://18.185.114.122:3306

-    Db = peng

-    User = peng

-    Password = admin
-- Postgres

-    ConnectStr = jdbc:postgresql://18.185.114.122:5432

-    Db = peng

-    User = peng

-    Password = admin

 ## Preparing Database / Importing Data